Instant Pot Tea: 2 Recipes for Perfect Brews

 Brewing Tea in Your Instant Pot: The Basics

-The idea of making tea in a pressure cooker might sound unconventional, but it leverages the Instant Pot’s unique capabilities to extract deep flavors without the common pitfalls of traditional brewing.
-The magic lies in how pressure cooking affects water.
+Brewing tea in a pressure cooker might seem unconventional, but it utilizes the Instant Pot’s unique capabilities to extract deep flavors.
 Under pressure, water heats to a higher temperature than its normal boiling point, allowing for more efficient extraction of tea compounds.
-Crucially, during the pressure cycle, the water remains below its new boiling point, preventing the harsh, bitter notes often associated with over-boiled tea.
+During the pressure cycle, the water remains below its new boiling point, preventing the harsh, bitter notes often associated with over-boiled tea.
+For browse all tea pots articles on this site.

 The general method for brewing tea in your Instant Pot is straightforward: